Matteo-Buonastella/DPS941-Lab3/README.md

 **a) What is autonomous navigation in mobile robotics?**

-Autonomous navigation is the ability of a robot to traverse an area/map on it's own.
+Autonomous navigation is the ability of a robot to traverse an area/map without human intervention.

 **b)What parameters does the robot navigation algorithm consider when planning a path?**